ideaconsult/Toxtree.js/README.md

 In order to achive this, these rules are folllowed:

-- All normal HTML, JS and CSS files that are needed, need to work as-is during the developkent process, so that changing anything in either of them can be immediatly tested in the (development) browser.
+- All normal HTML, JS and CSS files that are needed, have to work as-is during the developkent process, so that changing anything in either of them can be immediatly tested in the (development) browser.
-- Development files should separated, so at least each kit lives in separate (script and/or styling) files.
+- Development files should be separate, so each kit lives in separate (script and/or styling) files.
 Working on thousand-lines behemoths is not an acceptable option.
 - The process of preparing and packaging of the above should be automated, i.e. - no manual procedure should be involved while just-tested in development structure needs to go to production files (in our case: one JS and one CSS file).

 In order to achive these there are few things that we've established